 Notice how this record is just a piece of the story.
 Clara Driscoll helped save the Alamo’s Long Barrack by opening her pocketbook, so her name is in the deed.
 But there’s no mention of Adina De Zavala, who persuaded Driscoll to join the cause of preserving the Alamo, and later famously clashed with Driscoll about what to do with it.

-I got some great feedback about the history of my 85-year-old house.
+I got some great feedback on my research into the history of my 85-year-old house.
 Brian Chasnoff told me he spent an hour looking up records for his own house.
-But Brian and another blog visitor who e-mailed me said they had trouble using Bexar County’s Web page set up by County Clerk Gerry Rickhoff to look up public records.
+But Brian and others said they had trouble using Bexar County’s Web page set up by County Clerk Gerry Rickhoff to look up public records.
 Here are a few tips to get started.